 Grocery shopping in Johannesburg is similar to that in any Western country.
-South Africa has several large supermarket chains and a number of smaller specialty stores, and all types of shops are present all over the city.
+South Africa has several large supermarket chains and a number of smaller speciality stores, and all types of shops are present all over the city.
 As in all locations, where expats end up going will depend on their personal tastes and budget, but expats can be sure there will be a store conveniently located close to where they live.

 Otherwise, for the most part, grocery stores in South Africa claim an impressive meat and poultry selection, a large assortment of dry and canned goods, and a healthy variety of fresh fruit and vegetables.
 Halaal products are available in most of the grocery stores.

 Supermarkets in South Africa sell wine, but generally do not sell spirits or beer.
 However, many of the larger chain stores will have subsidiary stores selling all types of alcohol next door to their main shop.

 Additionally, select chains accept utility payments, sell electricity and sell airtime for both mobile and landline telephones, and even have on-site post offices or ticket box offices.

 Nationwide grocery stores in Johannesburg

 Woolworths – A little pricey but also the best quality food by far, well known especially for its fresh produce and good meat.
 It's hard to go back to anything else after shopping at 'Woolies'.

-Spar – Less expensive than Woolworths and not as good, Spar has a larger selection, especially at Superspar centres, with many imported brands and a nice deli; good European bread selection.
+Spar – Less expensive than Woolworths and considered not as good, Spar has a larger selection, especially at Superspar centres, with many imported brands and a nice deli; good European bread selection.

 Checkers – Slightly cheaper than Pick n Pay with an equally wide range of quality products.

 Speciality stores in Johannesburg

 Food Lover's Market – A chain of upscale fresh food stores throughout South Africa.